 This Long Jing Chun An Dragon Well has a classic appearance of neat, flat polished leaves.
 The tender buds produce a bright, lightly colour and clear liquor.
 It has a vegetal and nutty aroma.
 If you prefer your Long Jing to be strongly nutty in flavour, you might be slightly disappointed with this one as the nutty aroma does not translate that much into the taste.
 However this tea features a complex savoury profile with really fresh green verdant notes.
 It has vegetal notes that are a touch astringent but this is nicely offset by a lovely sweet mouthfeel.
 The aftertaste is savoury, lasting and a touch drying.
 While perhaps not the most typical Long Jing due to diminished nutty notes, this nevertheless delivers a wonderful experience.

-This Long Jing West Lake Dragon Well is best brewed with at 80°C for 3 minutes and can be brewed multiple times.
+This tea is best brewed with at 80°C for 3 minutes and can be brewed multiple times.
 Best brewed in glass or porcelain teaware.

 You can also browse all Long Jing teas that we currently have on offer!